Turns out you can get pregnant without having penetrative sex. It’s unlikely, but it’s still possible. Here, we answer some important questions.

 (This isn’t always the case, though, and there are some reasons why you might not get pregnant this way.)

 But generally, having penis-in-vagina sex makes pregnancy likely because the conditions are perfect.

-It’s warm and cozy, so the sperm survive, and your body produces a type of fluid when you ovulate that helps them to swim easily and freely.
+It’s warm and cozy, so the sperm survive, and your body produces a type of fluid when you ovulate that helps them to swim through the uterus and to the egg easily and freely.

 While penis-in-vagina sex is the easiest way to get pregnant, it is possible to get pregnant without having your partner’s penis inside you.

-[While pre-come doesn’t always have sperm in it, a study in 2016 showed that almost 17% of men or people with penises have active sperm in their pre-come.
-(This is something worth remembering if you’re practicing the pulling-out or withdrawal method.)](https://www.peanut-app.io/experts/sex-and-relationships)
+Pre-cum doesn’t always have sperm in it, but a study in 2016 showed that almost 17% of men or people with penises have active sperm in their pre-come.

 What is a virgin pregnancy?